contao/docs/docs/manual/system/settings.en.md

 {{< version "4.9" >}}

-The `.env` file must be located in the root directory of the Contao installation.
-If an additional `.env.local` file exists, this information will be used automatically.
+In Contao, you can use environment variables to influence the behavior of the Managed Edition.
+The variables are defined in the file `.env` and this file must be located in the root directory of the Contao installation.
+The usage and name of the following variables are predefined.
+However, you can also define arbitrary variables and then reference them e.g. in the `config.yml`.
+If an additional `.env.local` file exists in the same directory, it will be used automatically.

 {{% notice info %}}
 Some of the environment variables, like `APP_SECRET`, `DATABASE_URL` and `MAILER_DSN` replace their respective counterparts